 Finally we need to bring the people coming to Christ to the kind of Christianity that Jesus prayed for; not the sub-normal kind that currently exists.
 Our goal should be the same as what Jesus laid out before us.
 After all, the people of the world who have come from dysfunctional families are looking to see if God has a healthy unified family that they want to be part of.

 6. My pastor says it’s a waste of time trying to get ministers and churches working together; is he right?
 Should we simply stay to ourselves?

 It is understandable that many in the ministry are reluctant when talking about working together with Christians from different networks or denominations.
 The typical pastor has enough difficulty trying to keep the people inside their own church from killing each other, no wonder they are reticent to try it outside their four walls.
-This may also reveal the fact that your pastor only has vision for what’s inside their house.
-However we submit that according to the Scriptures Jesus gave the ministry gifts of Ephesians 4 (apostles, prophets, evangelists, pastors and teachers) for the expressed purpose of raising Christians joined and knitted together who are mature in Christ.
+This may also reveal the fact that your pastor only has vision and grace for what’s inside their house.
+However we submit that according to the Scriptures Jesus gave the ministry gifts of Ephesians 4 (apostles, prophets, evangelists, pastors and teachers) for the expressed purpose of raising Christians to be joined and knitted together who are mature in Christ.
 To not do this is an indication of the immaturity of our leaders.
 If Jesus Christ (not your organization) truly ordained you, you have no choice but to work towards the ends specified in Ephesians 4:11-16 where you live.
 To not do so would mean your ordination is from man or you are building your own kingdom in His name.